 When the decision stumps rise to three, i.e., j=3, interaction effects allowed are for up to two variables only, and the trend continues in that manner, depending on the number of decision stumps.

-However, the number of decision stumps that is most appropriate is between four to eight decision stumps.
+However, the number of decision stumps that are most appropriate is between four to eight decision stumps.
 Decision stumps below four are insufficient for the majority of applications, while decision stumps above eight are too many and unnecessary.

 Gradient Boosting Regularization

 When training sets are fit too close, they tend to move toward degradation in their ability to generalize a model.
 Regularization techniques are used to reduce the overfitting effect, eliminating the degradation by ensuring the fitting procedure is constrained.

 One popular regularization parameter is M, which denotes the number of iterations of gradient boosting.
 M stands for the number of decision trees in the entire model when the decision tree is the base learner.

 A larger number of gradient boosting iterations reduces training set errors.
 Raising the number of gradients boosting iterations too high increases overfitting.
 Monitoring the error of prediction from a distinct validation data set can help choose the optimal value for the number of gradients boosting iterations.

 In addition to using the number of gradients boosting iterations as a regularization parameter, one can use the depth of trees as an efficient regularization parameter.
 When the depth of trees increases, the model is likely going to overfit the training data.